 FACULTY AND STAFF DEVELOPMENT

 CETLA sponsors a variety of faculty development activities most of which are designed to enhance the level of effective teaching at the University.
 Workshops and seminars strengthen faculty skills in teaching, advising, research and service.
-CETLA also supports faculty members’ preparation for promotion, tenure, post-tenure review and developing a five-year professional plan.
-Some of the workshops offered to assist faculty include WEB-CT, Academic Advising, Reading and Writing across the Curriculum Model, Instructional Technology, and Developing a Profes- sional Portfolio.
-In addition to faculty activities, a number of services are offered for the staff at the university who lend their assistance to the total support of the educational efforts of the university and the Center.
+CETLA also supports faculty members’ preparation for promotion, tenure, post-tenure review and developing five-year professional plans.
+In addition to faculty activities, a number of services are offered for the ASU staff who lend their assistance to the total support of the educational efforts of the university and the Center.

 RETENTION